-You may already know that your employees enjoy perks like complimentary coffee and staff appreciation celebrations.
-But, how can you find room in your budget to introduce other important voluntary benefits that could support their financial well-being now, and in the future?
-It’s a common question many employers face—and one that’s worth trying to answer, given the impact that voluntary benefits can have on employee satisfaction, retention and your recruitment efforts.
+You may already know that your employees enjoy perks like complimentary coffee and staff appreciation celebrations, but how can you find room in your budget to introduce other voluntary benefits that could tangibly support their financial well-being?
+It’s a common question many employers face—and one worth trying to answer, given how voluntary benefits can affect employee satisfaction, retention, and recruitment.

 Here are some ideas to help you find room in your budget for voluntary benefits.